 Boron nitride BN is similar to carbon in that it exists as a diamond-like cubic polymorphpolymorph as well as in a hexagonal form analogous to graphite.
 Cubic BN is the second hardest material after diamond, and finds use in industrial abrasives and cutting tools.
 Recent interest in BN has centered on its carbon-like ability to form nanotubes and related nanostructures.

-Silicon carbide SiC is also known as carborundum.
+A commercial grade of silicon carbode is known as carborundum.
 Its structure is very much like that of diamond with every other carbon replaced by silicon.
 On heating at atmospheric pressure, it decomposes at 2700°C, but has never been observed to melt.
 Structurally, it is very complex; at least 70 crystalline forms have been identified.
 Its extreme hardness and ease of synthesis have led to a diversity of applications — in cutting tools and abrasives, high-temperature semiconductors, and other high-temperature applications, manufacture of specialty steels, jewelry, and many more.

 Tungsten carbide WC is probably the most widely-encountered covalent solid owing to its use in "carbide" cutting tools and as the material used to make the rotating balls in ball-point pens.
 It's high-melting (2870°C) form has a structure similar to that of diamond and is only slightly less hard.
 In many of its applications it is embedded in a softer matrix of cobalt or coated with titanium compounds.